laravel/docs/pt_BR/eloquent-serialization.md

 Since models and collections are converted to JSON when cast to a string, you can return Eloquent objects directly from your application's routes or controllers:

-Dado que os models e collections são convertidos em JSON quando transformados em uma string, você pode retornar objetos Eloquent diretamente a partir das rotas ou controllers da sua aplicação:
+Dado que os models e collections são convertidos em JSON quando transformados em uma string, você pode retornar objetos Eloquent diretamente a partir das rotas ou controllers de sua aplicação:

 	Route::get('users', function () {
 		return App\User::all();